A variety of media formats may be put on reserve in the Media Library. The formats include the following commercial products:

 - I recorded a TV program.
 Can you place on VOD?
 Yes, but with restrictions.
 On-air recordings cannot be used for longer than 10 days due to copyright restrictions.

 - What does Cougar Courses have to do with this?
-A Cougar Courses shell is necessary so that a link can be added to allow students to view films either on or off campus.
+A Cougar Courses container is necessary so that a link can be added to allow students to view films either on or off campus.

 - This is great!
 Can I submit videos for my non-CSUSM classes?
 No. Links are not to be used for teaching at other campuses.